everhartlab/SscPhenoProj/README.md

 Excel file.
 Below, we will give details about the data contained within these sheets.
 We are including data in this repository that was collected during the project, but not used in this publication.

+All the raw data are stored in the top level of this repository.
+Processed data are placed in the folder called `clean_data`.
+The data are cleaned in the first part of the R script and track changes should confirm that no data were changed in the cleaning process.

 ## Mensure and score in different days_straw test.csv